 Toggle: English / Spanish

-Medications to have at home
+Medicines to have at home

-Important tips for using over-the-counter medications:
+Important tips for using over-the-counter medicines:

 ACHES, PAINS, AND HEADACHES

-Nonsteroidal anti-inflammatory drugs (NSAIDs).
+- Nonsteroidal anti-inflammatory drugs (NSAIDs).
 You can buy some NSAIDs, such as ibuprofen and naproxen, without a prescription.

 Acetaminophen (Tylenol) and ibuprofen (Advil, Motrin) help reduce fever in children and adults.